-Certain types of Dropbox Business admins can suspend a Dropbox Business team member.
+Certain types of Dropbox admins can suspend a Dropbox team member.

-Suspended team members lose access to their Dropbox Business account, including all files, folders, and Paper docs.
+Suspended team members lose access to their Dropbox team account, including all files, folders, and Paper docs.
 Additionally, their account:

 - Can be unsuspended later